yxqd/luban/docs/user-guide.rst

  >>> luban.actions.select(id="authentication-form", type="form")

-Action on seletected element
+Actions on Selected Elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Just selecting a UI element won't change the UI.
-To apply an action to a UI element, first select the element, and then call the action factory with appropriate arguments.
+To apply an action to a UI element, first select the element and then call the action factory with appropriate arguments.
 For example::

  >>> luban.actions.select(element=paragraph).destroy()